NaroaCS/AutonomousBicycleSimulation/docs/docs/Users/results.md

 ## Bike trips

 The structure of the <code>bike_trips.csv</code> file can be found in the <code>BikeTrip.py</code> under the folder <code>src</code>.
 The format is the same for the three types of system SB= Station-based, DL= Dockless, AUT= Autonomous.
-This output file contains the following colums:
+This output file contains the following columns:

 | Parameter        |      Description     |  Type of system |
 | -------------: | :----------- |:-----: |